Greensboro Dog Bite Lawyer

 Dogs are supposed to be man’s best friend.
 However, dogs are unpredictable and can cause serious injuries.
 If you were injured as a result of a dog bite in Greensboro, you may be entitled to certain legal rights.
 Approximately 4.7 million dog bites happen every year, and the insurance industry pays more than $1 billion in dog-bite claims, according to the American Humane Society.
 Our children are at the greatest risk for a dog bite, with the highest rate of dog bite injuries belonging to children ages 5 to 9 years.

-The Greensboro dog bite attorneys at Auger & Auger have been helping victims and their families of dog and animal attacks for a combined 40 years.
+The Greensboro dog bite attorneys at Auger & Auger Accident and Injury Lawyers have been helping victims and their families of dog and animal attacks for a combined 40 years.
 “We have built a niche and reputation in the legal community in successfully representing victims of dog bite injuries the past 20 years,” partner Herb Auger states.

 The Most Common Victims of Dog Attacks

 Everyone within the radius of a vicious or poorly trained dog is at risk of an attack.
 We have represented curriers, neighbors, utility and other repairmen visiting the dog owner’s home, runners and bicyclists and even invited guest and relatives.
 The primary cause in every case that we handle is not the animal, but the careless owner who fails to properly secure a pet and ensure the safety to the members of the community.

 North Carolina Falls under the “One-Bite Rule”